nikshetty/exploring-healthcare-costs/README.md

 #### My Objective
 As part of this project I will be exploring the data and creating visualizations to depict:
-* variation in charges for DRGs across states
+* variation in charges by providers for DRGs across states
-* variation in payments for DRGs across states
+* variation in Medicare payments to providers for DRGs across states
-* variation in overcharge (gap between charges and payments) for DRGs across states
+* variation in the overcharge (difference between charges and payments) for DRGs across states

 #### My Approach